c0deritter/knight-orm/README.md

 There will be occassions where you need to for example convert an object into a JSON string to store it into the database and parse that string into an object of you retrieve it from the database.

-To do so, you can attach two custom functions, one for converting an domain instance into a database row and one for the other way around.
+To do so, you can attach two custom functions, one for converting a domain instance into a database row and one for the other way around.

 ```typescript
 orm.addTable('knight', {